 In the below guide, we’ll answer some of the most commonly asked questions about classical guitar strings to help you in your purchasing decision.

-Nylons served, and still serve their purpose well.
-They are inexpensive and simple to manufacture, and still sound great.
-However, as with most areas of music technology, as new materials become available, there are advancements in what is possible in feel, tone, lifespan and more.
+Nylons serve their purpose well, as they’re inexpensive and simple to manufacture while still sounding great.
+As with most areas of music technology, however, as new materials become available, they bring with them advancements in what is possible in feel, tone, lifespan, and more.

 One of the more recent innovations in classical string technology has been the invention of carbon strings.
-While they’re called carbon, it isn’t the same type of carbon fiber that you’ll find on high performance cars or sporting equipment.
-In fact, they are still made from nylon, but a different type of nylon, polyvinylide fluoride, or as it’s more commonly known fluorocarbon.
-Those of you who fish might be familiar with this term as it’s commonly used as fishing line, too.
+While they’re called carbon, it isn’t the same type of carbon fiber that you’ll find on high-performance cars or sporting equipment.
+In fact, they are still made from nylon, but a different type of nylon known as fluorocarbon (polyvinylidene fluoride).
+Those of you who fish may already be familiar with this term, as it’s commonly used as a fishing line.

-So, what is the difference?
-Below we’ll break down some of the pros and cons of both nylon and carbon strings to make the differences easy to digest.
+So, what’s the difference?
+Below, we break down some of the pros and cons of nylon and carbon strings to make the differences easy to digest.